-You can start this course at any time.
+You can start this Apprenticeship at any time of the year.

-Project Management - Associate Project Manager - Level 4
+Associate Project Manager - Level 4 Standard

 You will need to be employed for a minimum of 30 hours per week in a relevant job but we can assist you in finding a placement.

 You will also need 5 GCSEs at grades 9–4 (A*–C), including English Language and maths –Functional Skills Level 2 can be used as equivalent to GCSE grade 4 (C) or above.
 Apprentices without Level 1 English and maths will need to achieve this level prior to taking the end-point assessment.